wp-plugins/xili-language/readme.txt

 Tested up to: 3.0
 Stable tag: 1.8.2

-xili-language provides for a multilingual website an automatic selection of language (.mo) in theme according to the language of current post(s).
+xili-language lets you create and manage a WP website in multiple languages with yours or most famous localizable themes.

 == Description ==